 Join us in our effort to protect the planet by choosing a program where you can do your part while at the same time raise money for your group!

 Does your school have a program to encourage waste-free lunches?
 ECOlunchboxes offers a great plastic-free and waste-free line of stainless bento boxes and artisan bags for all ages.
+Help your community learn about how to reduce their waste while raising funds.
 We have two easy fundraiser options to help you earn up to 15% of sales for your school.
 Additionally, if packing waste-free lunches is something your school is educating about, we can support teachers and parents with educational materials.

 Interested in the plastic-free movement?
 Now that California has banned the single-use plastic bag, interest and demand for reusable shopping bags is surging.
 Chico Bags, offers up to 40% on sales of its extensive line of products.
 To learn more click here.